davidvonthenen/blog/EMCWorldAftermath.md

 ### What's Next...

 After recharging for a bit, we have already started on our post-EMC World plans and deliverables.
-Hopefully this will bring a forth a bunch of interesting ideas and projects for you guys to use.
+Hopefully this will bring a forth a bunch of interesting ideas and projects for the community.
 To keep up to date with the things that I will be working on, please follow me on Twitter at [@dvonthenen](https://twitter.com/dvonthenen).
-Any if anyone has any questions about the EMC World presentations, you can always catch me on the [{code} Community Slack](https://codecommunity.slack.com/) channel.
+If anyone has any questions about the EMC World presentations, you can always catch me on the [{code} Community Slack](https://codecommunity.slack.com/) channel.